tomhenrich/plex/Users/Welcome.md

 Once you decide on something to watch, just click Play.
 At any time before or during playback, you can change your settings like selecting subtitles, switching audio tracks, or adjusting quality or playback speed.

+### Subtitles
+* Subtitles labeled "SDH" ("Subtitled for Deaf and Hard of hearing") means they also contain effects like `[music playing]`.
+* Subtitles labeled "Forced" means they _only_ contain foreign-language dialogue, like if someone speaks a few lines of French in an otherwise English-language movie.

+You can [update your account settings](Account%20Settings.md) to enable subtitles without having to do it every time you start watching something.

+-----

 > [!TIP]
 > If you see any ads, you're watching something from Plex's own service.
 You will never see ads while watching anything from my server.

-**Quick note on subtitles:**
-* Subtitles labeled "SDH" ("Subtitled for Deaf and Hard of hearing") means they also contain effects like `[music playing]`.
-* Subtitles labeled "Forced" means they _only_ contain foreign-language dialogue, like if someone speaks a few lines of French in an otherwise English-language movie.

-That's it!

 -----

-> [!NOTE]
-> If you're curious, you can check out [how Plex streaming works](How%20It%20Works.md) and why updating the quality settings matters.

------

 ## Helpful Links
+* If you're curious, you can check out [how Plex streaming works](How%20It%20Works.md) and why updating the quality settings matters.
 * [Mediaclients.wiki](https://mediaclients.wiki/en/Plex) has a bunch of useful info and guides
 * [Plexplainers](https://plxplainers.xyz) is a newer resource with screenshots from various app platforms